 Gonna take some time to do the things we never had

-The closing line reflects a desire to slow down and savor experiences that were previously missed, highlighting themes of reflection and renewal.
+The closing line expresses a desire to slow down and savor experiences that were previously missed.

 Verse 2: Inner Conflict and Resolution